TonPlaygramBot/TonPlaygramWebApp/docs/3d-billiards-variants.md

 Exactly **four** chalk blocks are visible at all times—one centred on each wooden rail of the table.
 The chalk meshes should sit near (but not overlapping) the pocket leather so that when a pocket is in frame the nearby chalk remains readable.
 Highlight the closest chalk when the cue tip is recharged so players always know which block was used.

 ## Mode Snapshots

-### 3D Snooker
-- Standard 12 ft × 6 ft snooker table with the full 15-red triangle.
-- Honour the traditional break-off camera: start high above the baulk end, looking towards the pack.
-- Scoring, fouls, and end-of-frame logic continue to live in `SnookerGameState`.

 ### Pool Royal (Arcade)
 - Same table geometry as American Billiards but with neon accent lighting.